pedal-edu/pedal/_sources/teachers/quickstart.rst.txt

 Command Line Usage
 ^^^^^^^^^^^^^^^^^^

-Pedal is meant to be integrated into existing autograders (see integrations), but works perfectly fine on its own through the command line.
+Pedal is meant to be integrated into existing autograders (see :ref:`integrations`), but works perfectly fine on its own through the command line.
 For example, after you create a grading script named `grade_assignment.py`, you can run a single student submission through it to get the recommended feedback: